webix-hub/docs/data/api/refs/ui.treetable.md

 - api/link/ui.treetable_onbindrequest_event.md - fires when the component is ready to receive data from the master component
 - api/link/ui.treetable_oncheck_event.md - fires when a checkbox is checked or unchecked in the datatable item
 - api/link/ui.treetable_oncolumnresize_event.md - fires when width of column was changed
-- api/link/ui.treetable_ondatarequest_event.md - fires when data from the server side is requested (part of dynamic loading)
+- api/link/ui.treetable_ondatarequest_event.md - fires when data from the server is requested for linear data structures (List, DataTable, DataView etc.) to implement dynamic data loading
 - api/link/ui.treetable_ondataupdate_event.md - fires when data item is in update process
 - api/link/ui.treetable_ondestruct_event.md - occurs when component destroyed
 - api/link/ui.treetable_ondragout_event.md - fires when a dragged element is moved outside of the droppable area